 Preparing for the meeting ahead of time allows you to eliminate spending time on background information and immediately get to the things that really matter.

-Begin your 1:1 with an open-ended question.
+Begin your one-on-one with an open-ended question.
 This allows the most important and top of mind topics to surface.
 Here are some questions you might try:

 How are you feeling?

 What is on your mind?

 What are you most excited about?

 Most importantly, practice active listening.
 An important aspect of being a manager is to make sure your employees feel heard, safe, and empowered.
 Once you’ve fully heard them, help be a facilitator of solutions.
 Uncover what they’re excited about, how you can mentor them to be successful, and unblock them from doing their best work.
 Here are some tactics to ensure you create a space of trust:

 Be unconditionally on their side/team, even (and especially) when giving them blunt feedback about opportunities for growth